AviralGandhi/wave2vec2finetuning/README.md

 ## Results

 Training was run for ~35 epochs (~4,060 steps total).
-Because the model was trained **from scratch** (no pre-trained weights), the WER remained high (~0.9999), confirming that Wav2Vec2 strongly benefits from pre-trained representations for downstream ASR tasks.
+Because the model was Fine tuned form the base pretrained model, the WER remained high (~0.9999), confirming that Wav2Vec2 strongly benefits from pre-trained representations for downstream ASR tasks.
 This experiment serves as a useful baseline/ablation reference.

 | Step | Training Loss | Validation Loss | WER    |
 |------|---------------|-----------------|--------|